MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/set-CASMailboxPlan.md

 ```

 ### -PopEnabled
-The PopEnabled parameter specifies whether to enable or disable POP3 access to mailboxes that are created or enabled using the CAS mailbox plan.
+The PopEnabled parameter enables or disables access to the mailbox by using POP3 clients.
 Valid values are:

-- $true: POP3 access to mailboxes is enabled.
+- $true: POP3 access to the mailbox is enabled.
 This is the default value.

-- $false: POP3 access to mailboxes is disabled.
+- $false: POP3 access to the mailbox is disabled.

 ```yaml
 Type: $true | $false